karttur/arduino/_posts/2021/2021-06-12-module-ph-meter01.markdown

 ### Introduction

 This is the first of three pH meters that I tested for Arduino.
 The pH meter in this article is the (same as the) [DFRobot, Gravity: Analog pH Sensor / Meter Kit For Arduino](https://www.dfrobot.com/product-1025.html?tracking=5cfb9465c247d).
 But I got my copy from [Amazon.se](https://www.amazon.se/gp/product/B081QK9TX2/ref=ppx_od_dt_b_asin_title_s00?ie=UTF8&psc=1).
-The control board (breakout board) only is constructed for 5 volt power (Vin = 5).
+The control board (breakout board) is constructed for 5 volt power (Vin = 5).
 The [pH meter in the next post](module-ph-meter02) can be calibrated also for Vin = 3.3.

 <figure>
 <img src="../../images/phmeter_dfrobot_gravity.png">